 By the time the wedding day came around I was fraying at the edges – as evidenced by this photo of me just hours before the ceremony!

 Tip: Spreadsheets are your friend when it comes to wedding planning.
 Use one to track your budget and key tasks along the way and stay in control.

-I am not that qualified to talk dresses.
+I am not qualified to talk about dresses.
 However, Helen’s was stunning.

 She had hers bespoke made, along with a cape (it was a winter wedding after all) by a local shop.
 All the bridesmaid dresses were also made there too along with her sister’s dress.

 As with any major project, and a wedding is one of those, disaster is always lurking.
 Our disaster was the bridal shop made the mistake of allowing Helen’s cape to fall on a plug-in air freshener and oil go onto it.
 The stain would not come out and it had to be made again.
 They also tried giving her sister the wrong dress, that had been made for her, and tried telling her it was her fault when it didn’t fit!

 Tip: Brides – start your dress search as soon as possible, especially if you intend to have one made rather that choosing of the peg.
 Time evaporates and this is one thing you should never leave until the last minute!